FlagBrew/PKSM/README.md

 **Important things about Gen VI's Event Database**

 Event Database links are hardcoded in the program, so it knows where to look for stuff.
-The point is that writing this stuff is very difficult to do alone, so lots of event cards are unavailable at the moment.
-They'll be available when uploaded on the server I use, and you'll be able to see them without any update of the app.
-Updates are needed if new events are released, basically to update the description of the event.
+The point is that writing this stuff is very difficult to do alone, so lots of event descriptions are unavailable at the moment.

 ---